thruflo/ntorque/README.md

 Unlike [RQ][] and [Resque][], nTorque doesn't trust Redis as a persistence layer.
 Instead, it relies on good-old-fashioned PostgreSQL: the first thing nTorque does when a new task arrives is write it to disk.
-Now, when the consumer receives the push notification from Redis, it reads the data from disk and performs the task by making a POST request to the task's webhook url.
+It then notifies a consumer process using Redis [BLPOP][], which reads the data from disk and performs the task by making an HTTP request to its webhook url.

 In most cases, this request will succeed, the task will be marked as completed and no more needs to be done.
-However, this won't happen *every time*, for example, if there's a network error or the webhook server is temporarily down.
-Because the web hook response is fundamentally unreliable, nTorque refuses to rely it as the source of truth&trade; about a task's status.
+However, this won't happen *every time*, e.g.: when there's a network error or the webhook server is temporarily down.
+Because there are edge case failure scenarios where the web hook response is unreliable, nTorque refuses to rely it as the source of truth&trade; about a task's status.
 Instead, the single source of truth is, predictably enough, the PostgreSQL database.

-The way this is achieved is through an algorithm that automatically sets a task to retry every time it's read from the database.
+This is achieved through an algorithm that automatically sets a task to retry every time it's read from the database.
 Specifically, the query that reads the task data is performed within a transaction that also updates the task's due date and retry count.
-This means that in any failure scenario nTorque can simply be restarted (potentially on a new server as long as it connects to the same database) and tasks will always be guaranteed to be performed at least once.
+This means that in any failure scenario, nTorque can always just be restarted (potentially on a new server as long as it connects to the same database) and tasks will be picked up and performed at least once.

-Incidentally, tasks due to be retried are straightforwardly picked up by a background process that polls the database.
+Incidentally, tasks due to be retried are picked up by a background process that polls the database every `NTORQUE_REQUEUE_INTERVAL` seconds.

 More importantly, and where this description has been heading, is the relation between the due date of the task as it lies, gloriously in repose, and the